 In tennis, repetition is the key to mastery, and nothing will make you quicker on your feet than buying a tennis ball machine.
 These machines are now quite affordable, and you will be able to train yourself to respond to the game in real time.

 But if you’re a casual player that doesn’t have room for a tennis ball machine, then vvisitingyour nearest tennis court to practice with one is the next best thing.

 Tennis is a sport that very few people can say that they have mastered.
 Even professional players require years of disciplined practice before they can enter the most competitive of tournaments, so don’t feel too bad that you maybe aren’t progressing as quickly as others.

 The above tips were chosen as some of the easiest shortcuts for you to take to improve your tennis game in leaps and bounds.
 However, you’ll still be required to put the hard work in, as well as sacrifice a lot of your time and energy to be a truly competent tennis player.

-If you are still struggling to reach the level finness that you deserve, then you try paying for some lessons from a professional tennis tutor.
-Tutors can give you real-time feedback on how you can improve your tennis game, and they are now an affordable option.
+If you are still struggling to reach the level finness that you deserve, then try paying for some lessons from a professional tennis tutor.
+Tutors can give you real-time feedback and can help you get to the next level with your game.